paulg1212/Sylvie-The-Robot/documentation/ROADMAP.md

 ### Stage 1: Casing a silicone head.

-Sylvie the Robot is an android that features animatronic silicone skin.
+Sylvie the Robot is an android (technically, gynoid) that features animatronic silicone skin.
 Since we're modelling her to look as human and aesthetically pleasing as possible, we're going to have to adapt the hardware to the chassis, rather than adapting the chassis to the hardware, as is usually done in the quirky, clunky world of robotics.